sBuiltaJr/imageGenSD/README.md

 walkthrough for the newcomer.

-Note that various Stable Diffusion training sets can generate a variety of images, heavily influsenced by the weigth source.
+Note that various Stable Diffusion training sets can generate a variety of images, heavily influenced by the weight source.
 Be prepared for the AI engine to return NSFW content if you're not careful.
-There effectively nothing the bot can do to prevent this as it's a byproduct of the AI training set.
+There effectively nothing the bot can do to prevent this as it's a byproduct of the ML training set.

 # Dependencies
 - [Python](https://www.python.org/) 3.10 or later